thaliproject/thali/DeveloperHandbook.md

 That's it.
 The article will automatically be picked up by our blog feed.

+## Twitter
+Just a note that we forward our blog articles to Twitter using [TwitterFeed](http://twitterfeed.com/).

 # Process!!!!
 We have 1 week sprints.